olivernewth/newth-quartz/content/Health/Sleep.md

 - Immune support

 ## Sleep Hygiene
-- Establish a consistent [[Bedtime-Routine]] to signal your body it's time to wind down
+- Establish a consistent [[Bedtime Routine]] to signal your body it's time to wind down
 - Optimize your [[Sleep Environment]] for comfort and relaxation
 - Understand and work with your natural [[Circadian Rhythm]]